Evolutionary approaches to schizophrenia: Schizophrenia as advantageous to individual, kin, and group

 Contrary to the previous view, there are models rooted in theories that view schizophrenia as granting beneficial powers to patients, their kin, or their social groups.
 This view attempts to explain the prevalence and persistence of schizophrenia over time and across cultures.
 Researchers, Joseph Polimeni and Jeffrey Reiss, argue that the existence of schizophrenia in humans is not random, basing this argument on the fact that the 1% prevalence rate is higher than gene mutation rates.
-This view displays benefits that promote the fitness of individuals, kins, or groups and thus enhance chance of survival, in reference to Charles Darwin's argument of natural selection and the "survival of the fittest" in his book, On the Origin of Species.
+This view displays benefits that promote the fitness of individuals, kins, or groups and thus enhance chance of survival, in reference to Charles Darwin's argument of natural selection and the "survival of the fittest", presented in his book On the Origin of Species.
 Moreover, the evolutionary advantages mainly focus on the individual.
 The benefits of schizophrenia are likely to buffer the deficits of the disorder and thus balance the selective pressures.